|Back to Back Issues Page|

-It is worth you changing all your passwords as part of your New Years resolution!
+It is worth changing all your passwords as part of your New Year's resolution.

-However, in 2018, companies such as Apple are looking to take Health Tec further by developing non-invasive ways to test blood-glucose levels, for example.
+However, in 2018, companies such as Apple are looking to take Health Tech further by developing non-invasive ways to test blood-glucose levels, for example.

-With the advent of Big Data and Artificial Inteligence (AI), all these health statistics can be analysed to proactively identify potential health issues or trends.
+With the advent of Big Data and Artificial Intelligence (AI), all these health statistics can be analysed to proactively identify potential health issues or trends.

 For medical students, augmented virtual reality will enable them to practice their surgical techniques and develop their bedside manner.

-Nanotechnology could be used to spot deliver drugs directly to affected areas of the body, heralding a new breakthough in healthcare.
+Nanotechnology could be used to spot deliver drugs directly to affected areas of the body, heralding a new breakthrough in healthcare.

 A new page has been written to bring in the New Year.
-It is part 4 of the Computer Reapir Equipment Series, covering power and disk drive adapters.
+It is part 4 of the Computer Repair Equipment Series, covering power and disk drive adapters.

 Finally, eComputerZ has been upgraded to Https.
-This adds a layer of security to protect you when surfing web sites.
-It is becoming the de facto standard for websites across the Internet.
+This adds a layer of security to protect you when surfing websites.
+It is becoming the standard for websites across the Internet.